NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`noisy-lorentzian-susceptibility` or `noisy-drude-susceptibility`**

 Specifies a single dispersive susceptibility of Lorentzian (damped harmonic oscillator) or Drude form.
-See [material dispersion](Materials.md#material-dispersion), with the same σ, `frequency`, and `gamma`) parameters, but with an additional Gaussian random noise term (uncorrelated in space and time, zero mean) added to the **P** damped-oscillator equation.
+See [Material Dispersion](Materials.md#material-dispersion), with the same σ, `frequency`, and `gamma`) parameters, but with an additional Gaussian random noise term (uncorrelated in space and time, zero mean) added to the **P** damped-oscillator equation.

 **`noise-amp` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;